collabnix/dockerlabs/kubernetes/microk8s/README.md

-# MULTIPASS + MICROK8 + Grafana On MACOSX
+# MULTIPASS + MICROK8 + Grafana On MacOS

 MicroK8s is a local deployment of Kubernetes.
 Let’s skip all the technical details and just accept that Kubernetes does not run natively on MacOS or Windows.
 You may be thinking “I have seen Kubernetes running on a MacOS laptop, what kind of sorcery was that?”
 It’s simple, Kubernetes is running inside a VM.
 You might not see the VM or it might not even be a full blown virtual system but some level of virtualisation is there.
 This is exactly what we will show here.

-We will setup a VM and inside there we will install MicroK8s.
+Under this tutorial, we will setup a VM and inside there we will install MicroK8s.
 After the installation we will discuss how to use the in-VM-Kubernetes.

 -[Download Multipass VM](https://github.com/CanonicalLtd/multipass/releases)

-# A multipass VM on MacOS
+# A Multipass VM on MacOS

 ```
 Biradars-MacBook-Air:~ sangam$ multipass launch --name microk8s-vm --mem 4G --disk 40G